Feature image for our blog post on HR audits

 4. Benchmark your audit’s findings.

 • Your audit’s findings can be compared and benchmarked against internal data (like turnover or cost per new employee hired) to see changes over time and to identify solutions.
-You can also benchmark findings against external data of organizations of similar size or that meet other specific criteria in order to provide you with a frame of reference for best practices to help inform your next steps.
+You can also benchmark findings against external data of organizations of similar size or that meet other specific criteria to provide you with a frame of reference for best practices to help inform your next steps.
 This is an area where the support of HR experts is particularly helpful since benchmarking can be a challenge for smaller or inexperienced teams.

 5. Report your audit’s findings.